Ahmadk-g/chronicle-api/TESTING.md

 <br>

-# Detected Bugs
+## Bugs

-## Fixed
+### Fixed

-### - Attending Model Status Change Handling in Notifications:
+#### 1. Attending Model Status Change Detection in Notifications:

-In the `notifications` app, there was an issue where changes to the `status` field of the `Attending` model (which tracks user attendance for events) were not being detected by the signal system in `signals.py`.
+- **Problem**: In the `notifications` app, there was an issue where changes to the `status` field of the `Attending` model (which tracks user attendance for events) were not being detected by the signal system in `signals.py`.
 This caused the notifications related to attendance updates to not trigger correctly when a user changed their status (e.g., from "Interested" to "Attending").
-To resolve this, a custom `save()` method was added to the `Attending` model.
+- **Solution** A custom `save()` method was added to the `Attending` model.
 This method now properly tracks changes to the `status` field by setting a flag (`_status_changed`) so that the notification system can update accordingly.

+#### 2. Duplicate Notifications in `signals.py`
+- **Problem**: Attendance notifications were being duplicated when the same notifier updated their status repeatedly for the same event, causing redundant notifications.
+- **Solution**:
+    - Updated the `create_update_attendance_notification` signal handler in `Notification/signals.py`.
+    - Added logic to filter and delete existing notifications for the same notifier, event, and status before creating a new notification.
+    - This ensures that at any given time, there is only one notification for a notifier and event combination.
+____
-## Not Fixed
+### Not Fixed

+#### 1. Ticket Price Representation Causes Frontend Mismatch

+- **Problem**: The backend uses a custom `to_representation` method in the `EventSerializer` to display `ticket_price`.
+When the price is `0.00`, it is represented as `"Free"`.
+This causes issues when the frontend tries to prefill the input fields (especially for numeric values) as the backend format (`"Free"`) does not match the expected numeric format in the form.

-### Admin Panel Styling Issues
+#### 2. Admin Panel Styling Issues

-I struggled with styling the Django admin panel for the **Chronicle API**.
-Despite trying to apply custom CSS and JavaScript, the styles were not being applied correctly.
+- **Issue**: Despite configuring `settings.py` correctly, I was unable to collect admin panel styling using `collectstatic`.
+- **Challenges**: The issue likely relates to static file handling or caching.
+For now, I decided to prioritize other tasks over resolving this issue.